Champagneswap/docs/brand.md

 By downloading this file, you confirm that you will only use it to the extent permitted by the Terms detailed in this page.

 {% hint style="info" %}
-As of November 1st, the CHAM token logo will also be represented by the ChampagneSwap Rabbit icon.

-The previous CHAM icon, representing panchams, has been depracated.
 {% endhint %}